outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - solving a problem by applying filters to the solution space converts the problem into a sorting/set problem structure, applying organization to the definition of the problem & solution so they can be accurately related

   - relationship structure types between problem/solution, applying core structural relationship structures:
-      - connect (path):
-        - solve the problem by connecting the problem & the solution
-      - opposite:
+      - inclusion/exclusion
-        - the problem is the opposite of ('not') the solution
-        - the solution is different from error structures
-      - subset (inclusion/exclusion):
+        - subset:
-        - the solution is the problem with a 'filter' applied
+          - the solution is the problem with a 'filter' applied (a subset of the problem)
           - core structure
             - the solution is the core components of the problem
+        - group (combination):
+          - the solution is some combination of problem components
+      - organize
         - position
           - the solution is the problem components in the right position in a structure (like an object-function or variable network)
         - sequence:
           - the problem is the solution with a 'sort' applied
+      - usage (space used vs. allowed by structure)
         - gap:
           - the problem is the solution with a 'gap' error type corrected
           - the solution is the removal of the problem
           - the solution resolves the problem of a lack
         - limit
           - the solution is some change applied to the problem that doesnt intersect with a limit or exist on a particular side of the limit
+      - variable count/value
         - reduce/expand
           - the solution is a subset/superset of the problem variables
           - abstract structure:
             - the solution is an example/type of the problem
-      - group (combination):
+      - comparison:
-        - the solution is some combination of problem components
         - equal (balance):
           - the solution is some change applied to the problem and/or solution that equates the solution to the problem (as opposed to 'connecting' the problem/solution)
+          - connect (path):
+            - solve the problem by connecting the problem & the solution
         - difference structure:
-          - the solution is differences between the solution & the problem reduced/removed (as opposed to 'connecting' the problem/solution)
+          - the solution is differences between the solution & the problem reduced/expanded or added/removed (as opposed to 'connecting' the problem/solution)
+          - opposite:
+            - the problem is the opposite of ('not') the solution
+            - the solution is different from error structures
         - similarity (alignment):
           - the solution is some change applied to the problem that convert the problem into a useful component (an alignment with a useful intent)
       - input/output